emard/esp32ecp5/README.md

 which should be 64K even - lower 16 bits must be 0x0000

-Bitstream can be compressed by gzip and stored to ESP32 filesystem (SD or FLASH).
-If file ends with "*.gz", it will be decompressed
+Bitstream can be compressed by gzip and stored to ESP32 filesystem (gzip on web not support yet).
-on-the-fly:
+If file ends with "*.gz", it will be decompressed on-the-fly:

-    tap.program("blink.bit.gz") decompress on-the-fly
+    tap.program("blink.bit.gz")
+    tap.flash("blink.bit.gz")

 SD card usage (SPI at gpio 12-15):